rjkviegas/CV/README.md

 - Oversaw the membership total grow to over 1,500 from 1,000
 - Design and implementation of free-trial-to-member conversion system Boosted the annual conversion rate by 15%
-- Introduction of new techologies to improve business processes
+- Introduction of new techologies to improve business processes (MailChimp)
-- Creating the Safeguarding policy to ensure best practice to protect the wellbeing of all club members and staff
+- Creating the Safeguarding policy

 **[BOOM CYCLE](https://www.boomcycle.co.uk/), Front Desk Lead and Facilities Manager** _(March/2014 - January/2018)_